GNOME/pangomm/README.win32.md

 and .lib's and the headers and .lib's of all of its dependencies.
-You will need to set `%LIB%` to include the location where `glibmm_generate_extra_defs-vc14[x]-2.68.lib` from glibmm is, if not already in there, preferably to the start of your `%LIB%`.
+You will need to set `%LIB%` to include the location where `glibmm_generate_extra_defs-vc14[x]-2.68.lib` from glibmm is, if not already in there, preferably to the start of your `%LIB%`. glibmm-2.68 and cairomm-1.16 refer to the C++17 branches of glibmm and cairomm, where they refer to glibmm-2.68.x and cairomm-1.16.x (and later branches, including their master/main branches).

 When building with Meson, if building from a GIT checkout or if building with `maintainer-mode` enabled, you will also need a PERL interpreter and the `m4.exe`